sigsep/sigsep-mus-db/docs/usage.rst

     dsd.run(my_function, save=False, evaluate=True)

     # Just evaluate the user_estimates folder when the estimates have already been saved to disk
-    # this equivalent to the MATLAB DSD100_only_eval.m function
+    # this equivalent to the MATLAB dsdtools_only_eval.m function
     dsd.run(save=False, evaluate=True)
     # or simply which is the same as as last line
     dsd.evaluate()